Yura935/word-add-inn/README.md

 # Word Add-in Taskpane React

 This project is a Word Add-in built using React and Fluent UI.
-It demonstrates how to integrate React components with Office Add-ins to extend Word's functionality.
+It demonstrates integrating React components with Office Add-ins to extend Word's functionality.

 ## Table of Contents